seungpl2/SIGHT/notebooks/John/README.md

 The 343 comes from the speed of sound while the factor of 1/2 comes from the fact that the time of flight comprises of both the forward and back paths.

 For hooking the ultrasonic up to the microcontroller we had to implement a simple voltage divider with a 1 kOhm and 2 kOhm resistors which allowed us to level shift the 5 Volt Echo line to 3.3 Volts for safer input to the timer input pin on the microcontroller.

+# 2/26/2023 - IIR Filter Design for Ultrasonic